albertolatino/Algoithms-and-DataStructures-SocialRelationships/README.md

    - Entities are organized and maintained using a Red-Black tree.

 2. **Relationship List**
    - Each entity has a list denoting the types of relationships it's involved in.
-The length of this list doesn't influence the complexity.
+The length of this list is irrelevant with respect to the complexity.

 3. **Relationship Subtrees**
    - For each relationship type linked to an entity, two distinct subtrees are present.
 These subtrees denote: